-Natural language processing (NLP) and is an extremely powerful form of machine learning (ML.)
+Natural language processing (NLP) is an extremely powerful form of machine learning (ML.)
 This technique allows machines to interact with human language.
 This tech exists in many popular forms of AI.
 For example, virtual assistants like Siri and Alexa were built with these technologies.

 Natural language understanding (NLU) is a subset of these techniques.
 NLU focuses on using machines to understand the meaning of the written text.
 As a result, humans are able to ask machines questions in a natural way.
 It also allows users to create structured data from unstructured text.
 This includes product reviews, tweets, or support tickets.